Aashvark/Kolks/README.md

 ### It's finally here after a month!

 ## We have a website! https://kolks.glitch.me/.
 ## Here you can donate, and apply for a non-paying job.
+## And a official discord https://discord.gg/vu7bxCHu84.

 ### About Kolks:
 Kolks is a high-level programming language.
 The goal of Kolks is to make programming as simple as possible while also being able to make programming possible for a wide range of developers while still offering features that let powerful programs be built.
 It was designed to have a simple syntax and familiar feel compared to other languages although many advanced techniques are possible.